Solana Observatory for Network Decentralization Analysis

 DoubleZero

 ?
-A private fiber network that connects Solana validators, bypassing the public internet for faster and more reliable block propagation.
+A private fiber network connecting Solana validators, bypassing the public internet for faster and more reliable block propagation.

 validators connected